wit-hdip-comp-sci-2023/full-stack-lab-previews/github-1-template-1/github.md

-Donation Svelte
+DonationHapi

-A tagged, consolidated repo of the donation-svelte versions
+A tagged, consolidated repo of the donation-hapi versions